 Let us take a look at Swedish anarcho-syndicalist revisionism.
 Sweden, like other Scandinavian countries (Norway, Denmark and Holland), is a State where an ideology of "guaranteed well-being" exists at a superficial level.
 There is social tutelage by the State.
 Something similar exists in an even more rational form in New Zealand and Australia.
-The anarchosyndicalist organisation S.A.C.
+The anarcho-syndicalist organisation S.A.C.
 (Sveriges Arbetaren Centralorganisation) is quite well-spread and representative.
 Let us see how this change of syndicalist tactics in the direction of the stalest revisionism is justified.

-"The population are aware of having created a particular situation because security from birth to death has prevented them from listening to the prophets of revolution who impart the idea of fighting unfortunately the international Association cannot escape from: that of vanity and ambition."(Bakunin)
+"The population are aware of having created a particular situation because security from birth to death has prevented them from listening to the prophets of revolution who impart the idea of fighting on the barricades and the total destruction of the existing social system.